ortisan/ai-recommend/database/tikv/tikv-put-surreal-v2-keys/README.md

-# TiKV Exporter
+# SurrealDB TiKV Key Initializer

-This application connects to a TiKV database, put surreal db keys (!v=02).
+This application connects to a TiKV database and adds the special SurrealDB v2 mode key (`!v=\u0000\u0002`).

 ## Prerequisites